 Features 12 heat settings that you can pick between based on personal preferences.
 Crafted from cotton for luxurious and water-resistant comfort.
 Automatically turns off after your selected number of hours.
 Quilted texture leaves room for extra cushioning.
 Machine washable for easy cleaning.

 Control is not user-friendly, according to some customers.

 White microfiber twin XL polyester mattress pad with 5 heat settings.
 Designed with 1-hour preheat feature.
 Works with smart home outlets and automatic timers.
 Includes mattress skirt with strong elastic to keep it in place.
 Machine-washable.
-Comes with 12-foot, 6-inch and 6-foot power cords.
+Comes with 12-foot, 6-inch, and 6-foot power cords.

 A couple of customers noted that the heat is a bit unevenly distributed.

 Queen-size mattress pad with 10 heat settings.
 Ventilated surface to eliminate hot flashes.
 Can be programmed to automatically shut off after 1 to 12 hours.
 Made with 15-inch deep pockets.
 Machine-washable.
-Comes with 6-foot power cord and 13-foot controller cord.
+Comes with 6-foot power cord and a 13-foot controller cord.
 ETL certified.

 A few customers were dissatisfied with the cord length.

 Waterproof protection prevents damage from spills or accidents.
 Smart technology operates with 10 heat settings and 1-hour timer increments.
 Users can customize each side of the bed.
 Machine washable and safe to store once unplugged.
 Feels smooth and soft against the skin.